atikh/Optimization-Ready-Comprehensive-Digital-Twin/README.md

 # Optimization-Ready Comprehensive Digital Twin

-This repository contains the implementation used in the paper:
+This repository contains the implementation of an optimization-ready Comprehensive Digital Twin based on MDSPN/MDPNML, with NSGA-II and weighted-sum scalarization for simulation-based multi-objective decision support.

 **Simulation-Based Multi-Objective Decision Support for Comprehensive Digital Twins of Smart Manufacturing Systems**